VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels: : Multilevel Fine-grained Semantic Labels

 These semantic labels are created using a semi-automated chart labeling tool we have developed.
 According to Chen and Liu~\cite{chen2023state}, obtaining high-quality chart labels is expensive and time-consuming, especially for complex labels that require careful examination of charts.
 Moreover, SVG charts have diverse hierarchical structures and utilize SVG elements in various ways, especially when they come from different tools and sources.
 To address these challenges, we have developed a mixed-initiative multi-stage labeling tool to facilitate the process and mitigate laborious inspection.

 The annotation tool divides the labeling process into five stages: \stageAL, \stageM, \stageG, \stageL, and \stageE.
-Figure~\ref{fig:labelingTool} shows the system user interface and an example labeling workflow using the stacked bar chart~(Figure~\ref{fig:teaserChart}).
-Once the SVG chart is loaded, the system will first pre-process the SVG file through its hierarchy to obtain \allEle.
+Figure~\ref{fig:labelingTool} shows the system user interface and an example labeling workflow using the stacked bar chart in Figure~\ref{fig:teaser}(c).
+Upon loading the chart, the system traverses the SVG hierarchy to obtain \allEle.
 Then the system leverages the heuristics-based methods reported in the Mystique system~\cite{mystique} to detect the chart title, axes, and legend, and displays the results in the \stageAL{} UI accordingly~(Figure~\ref{fig:labelingTool}(a)).
 The annotator can correct the results through drag-and-drop or lasso selection over SVG texts to revise \refEle; for example, in Figure~\ref{fig:labelingTool}(a), the annotator is dragging the text ``500'' from the chart into the x-axis label box.
 The annotator can also add more axes if more than two axes exist~(e.g., in parallel coordinates).

 Once the annotator finishes inspecting the results in this stage, they can click the ``Next'' button to go to the \stageM{} stage, where the full list of graphical elements is displayed~(Figure~\ref{fig:labelingTool}(b)).
 The annotator can click to select a single mark, batch-select multiple marks through the generalized selection options~\cite{generalizedSelection}~(e.g., selecting the same-type or same-color marks), or shift-click to select consecutive marks in the mark list.
 When a set of marks is selected, they will be highlighted in full opacity in the chart, while all other elements will be partially transparent.
 The annotator can label the \markInfo\ of the selected marks through the corresponding drop-down menus.
 In Figure~\ref{fig:labelingTool}(b), the selected paths are assigned \markType{} \texttt{Rectangle} and \markRole{} \texttt{Main Chart Mark}.
 At this stage, the annotator would also need to specify gridlines and low-level components for axes and legend~(e.g., ticks, paths), so that the \refEle\ label is complete.